SoGCuicui/Sticky-Hopper---Server-Side-Only/README.md

 2.1 - Non-stackable items can finally be retained (but not filtered); Clean up craft added
 2.0 - Comparators management; Transfer cooldown bugfix
 1.0 - Initial project with operational Sticky Hoppers

+### Known Incompatibilities

+- Lithium (1.17 only): Hoppers optimisations added in Lithium make Sticky Hoppers act like normal Hoppers!
+  I intend to work on this problem later.
+In the meantime, please disable these optimizations by adding `mixin.block.hopper=false` in "config/lithium.properties".